Tusse098/SocketProgramming/README.md

 ## Extras
-There are also some extra practice code from smaller tests and exercises whihc can be ignored.
+There are also some extra practice code from smaller tests and exercises which can be ignored.